isdk/isdk-lang-spec/README.md

 > 【English|[中文](./README.cn.md)】
 ---

-Programmable Prompt Engineering (PPE) language is a simple and natural scripting language designed for handling prompt information.
+Programmable Prompt Engineering language is a simple and natural scripting language designed for handling prompt information.
 This language is used to develop various agents that can be reused, inherited, combined, or called.
 The language also simplifies the workflow for creating and managing prompts in Large Language Models (LLMs), making the process more efficient and easier to understand.
 [This specification](https://github.com/offline-ai/ppe) is implemented in the [offline-ai/cli](https://github.com/offline-ai/cli) project.

 - **Promote Reusability and Programmability**: Facilitate the creation of prompts that are modular, reusable, and programmable, akin to software engineering practices.
 - **Simplify Prompt Management**: Standardize the construction of prompt engineering projects for better organization and ease of use.
 - **Enhance Script Compatibility**: Design prompts that are agnostic to specific LLMs, ensuring they can be used across various models.
 - **User-Friendly Design**: Enable application developers to use prompt engineering projects as they would any other code library, without requiring deep knowledge of AI internals.
 - **Evolve the Role of Prompt Engineers**: Shift the focus of prompt engineers towards developing versatile, model-agnostic scripts to foster wider adoption and innovation.
-- Prompt Layer Structure: Clearly defined and customizable prompt type
+- AI Language Layer Structure: Clearly defined and customizable prompt type
-  * Function Prompt: `lib` type, each PPE prompt file acts as a function, available for other prompts or code to call, for example, text file read `file()`, fetch URL `url()` are all function prompts
+  * Function: `lib` type, each AI file acts as a function, available for other prompts or code to call, for example, text file read `file()`, fetch URL `url()` are all function prompts
     * This allows referencing in messages with `@a specific prompt`, used to call a particular input/output agreed prompt function, such as `@file(...)`, `@url(https://...)`
-  * Class Prompt: Each PPE prompt file acts as an inheritable class, overriding configurations and code inheritance
+  * Class: Each AI file acts as an inheritable class, overriding configurations and code inheritance
     * Type: `type` type, used for customizing prompt scripts of specific types
     * You can also use prompts to define other types
     * Character: Character type, prompt scripts with specific role positioning, "character type" itself is also a prompt script
-  * Application Prompt: Composed of several prompt files under a directory, the main entry prompt file's basename is the same as the directory name, for example, `guide`
+  * Application: Consists of multiple AI files within a directory, with the main entry AI file's `basename` matching the directory name.
+For example, the main entry AI file for the `guide` directory is named `guide.ai.yaml`.

 ## Quick Start

 Welcome to the streamlined guide for getting started quickly with your AI-powered scripting experience.
 This guide focuses on making the process of creating and executing interactive scripts more intuitive and straightforward.
 Let's dive in!

+### Reasons for Being Based on YAML

+* **Close to Natural Language, Easy for AI to Understand**
+  * The design of YAML syntax closely resembles natural language, reducing the cognitive load on AI when interpreting prompts.
+  * By basing our system on YAML, AI models can more intuitively grasp the meaning of prompts without being confused by overly complex structures.
+* **Clear Semantic Structure Enhances AI Processing Efficiency**
+  * YAML’s hierarchical structure and indentation clearly define relationships between data elements, enabling AI to quickly locate key information.
+  * This structural clarity ensures that AI generates responses or performs tasks more accurately, avoiding unnecessary contextual ambiguity.
+* **The Best Bridge for Human-Machine Collaboration**
+  * For humans, YAML is simple to read and write; for AI, its logical and clear semantics make it an ideal intermediate format.
+  * In prompt engineering, this dual-friendly nature significantly enhances the smoothness and effectiveness of human-AI interaction.
+* **Flexibility and Extensibility**
+  * YAML supports custom tags and allows for flexible adjustments to content based on specific needs.
+  * While rooted in YAML, our system introduces slight modifications to better suit advanced AI workflows.
+* **Built on YAML’s Mature Ecosystem**
+  * By basing our system on YAML, we leverage its widespread adoption and mature toolchain, eliminating the need for additional parsing mechanisms.
+* **Lowers Development Barriers, Focuses on Core AI Functionality**
+  * Building on YAML avoids the complexity of designing a new language from scratch, allowing developers to concentrate on refining AI logic rather than dealing with formatting challenges.
+  * AI benefits directly from YAML’s structured nature, extracting essential information efficiently while maintaining compatibility with existing tools.

 ### Structuring Dialogue